 In the great ocean, a lamafa (whale hunter) engages in battle with a whale to humbly and gratefully take its life.
 This intense scene was captured by Japanese photographer Bon Ishikawa, who has been observing a single village’s sacred practice of whaling for over a quarter of a century.

 Ishikawa has traveled widely throughout the world to shoot photos on the theme of prayer.
 His filming took him to one small village in 1992 — Lamalera on the island of Lembata in Eastern Indonesia — and he has since returned regularly.
-His documentary film The Whale Hunter is scheduled to premiere in the spring of 2020.
+His documentary film The Last Whale Hunters is scheduled to premiere in the spring of 2020.

 The village of Lamalera in Indonesia has a population of 2,000 people.
 Over the 27 years Ishikawa has been visiting the village, his ties with the local people have deepened significantly.
 Although he is a foreigner, he has assimilated into the life and lifestyle of the village.